About

 Site Info

 This is a personal website that covers a range of personal and scholarly topics.
 I intend this site to function as a digital garden, which means I use it as a place for notes, ideas, and projects to grow over time.
-My writings here are provisional and iterative and are often motivated by curiosity or a need to express myself about something.

 Like a real garden, please feel free to wander around and take in what may interest you.
+Sometimes you might find weeds, too.

 Outside of being hosted on GitHub, this site does not include any additional analytics.